Close Menu

 Shock Liming followed by sulphitation

-The juice heated upto 70oC to 75oC then the pH of the raw juice is suddenly raised to a level of 9.2 to 9.5 only for few sec ( 8 –10 sec) and followed neutralized with sulphur dioxide the final pH is maintained at 7.0 to 7.2 .
+The juice heated upto 70oC to 75oC then the pH of the raw juice is suddenly raised to a level of 9.2 to 9.5 only for few sec ( 8 –10 sec) and followed by neutralized with sulphur dioxide the final pH is maintained at 7.0 to 7.2 .

 Advantages :

 a) Slightly lower terminal settling velocity as compared to simultaneous liming.
-But the final mud volume obtained by shock liming was almost comparable to simultaneous liming system.
+However the final mud volume obtained by shock liming was almost comparable to simultaneous liming system.
 The clarity of clear juice is very high and color of clear juice is superior as compared to simultaneous liming.

 b) The main advantage of this method is operator can be correctly judge the ratio of MOL and SO2 gas by the checking of shock lime pH and final sulphited juice pH.
 So finally it will give better efficiency in reaction vessel.